Brunno-DaSilva/dr-who-TARDIS/README.md

 # Doctor Who's Police Box Homework

-Every major step/section accomplished there is a specific commit that you can revert to at any time
+There is a specific commit for every major step/section accomplished, so you can revert to at any time